EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 -	process_single_files.py - Converts all the single output files (one for each muon) to a single files for particles (particle_matrix_ts.csv) and a single file for x-rays (photon_matrix_ts.csv) where 'ts' in both files is the timestamp set in the variables section.

--	read_particle_output.py - Reads the particle file created by 'process_single_files.py.
+-	read_particle_output.py - Note: Not fully commented as it's still being updated/changed regularly.
+Reads the particle file created by 'process_single_files.py.

--	read_photon_output.py - Reads the photon file created by 'process_single_files.py.
+-	read_photon_output.py - Note: Not fully commented as it's still being updated/changed regularly.
+Reads the photon file created by 'process_single_files.py.

 -	README.md - This file.